ethereum-optimism/community-hub/src/docs/useful-tools/meta-tx.md

 - **On boarding**.
   Users who aren't committed to web3 yet need to pay and go through [KYC](https://www.thalesgroup.com/en/markets/digital-identity-and-security/banking-payment/issuance/id-verification/know-your-customer) before they can do anything.
-  This a bad initial experience that can cause people to decide they prefer to investigate something else, especially for non-
+  This is a bad initial experience that can cause people to decide they prefer to investigate something else, especially for non-

 - **Privacy**.
   It's easy to use a new address for privacy purposes.